 Dumbledore looked seriously into James's eyes.
 "I'm afraid that your family is now in far more danger than before," he said solemnly.

 A few months ago, the Death Eaters had begun a campaign against the ancient pureblood houses that had allied themselves with Dumbledore.
-The Potters, including James's parents and grandparents, had planned to move to the ancestral home of the Potters, known simply as Potter Cove, where the wards were exceedingly more advanced than their summer home, where they resided for numerous years.
+The Potters, including James's parents and grandparents, had planned to move to the ancestral home of the Potters, known simply as Potter Cove.
+The wards of Potter Cove were exceedingly more advanced than their summer home, where they resided for numerous years, and would provide sufficient protection.
 James's father, Charlus, had reluctantly taken the mantle of Head of House in order to open the ancestral home and activate the wards.

 The Potter family had been without a Head for the last fifty years as James's grandfather, Richard, had refused the position.
 James and Lily had also planned to move there, but setbacks such as Lily's pregnancy had forced them to remain in Godric's Hollow.
 The wards of Potter Cove, accessible only through magical means, would be too dangerous for Lily in her advanced stage of pregnancy.

-Unfortunately, the summer home was attacked before James's relatives were able to escape; the house and all its occupants had been destroyed.
-James and Lily were forced to grieve and stay in Godric's Hollow unless James became the Head of House: a title he did not want.
+Unfortunately, the summer home was attacked before James's family were able to escape; the house and all its occupants had been destroyed.
+James and Lily were forced to remain in Godric's Hollow unless James became the Head of House: a title he did not want.
 The deaths of Charlus and Dorea Potter were especially hard on James and even Sirius had trouble grasping their tragic departure.
-Sirius had felt closer to the Potters than his own relatives, having lived with James's family since he was sixteen years old.
+Sirius had felt closer to the Potters than his own family, having lived with James's family since he was sixteen years old.

 "What has happened now?"
 James questioned worriedly.